MicroUnit

 echo $bundle->user->lastname; // outputs: 'Smith'

-To define readonly properties use the set($name, $value, $readonly = false) method.
+To define readonly properties use the set($name, $value, $readonly = false) method and pass true for $readonly.

 $bundle = new ValueBundle();